 “We really don’t know.
 They had guns.
 We have them now, and they’re going to be healing for a while.
 Getting more guns won’t be a problem, it’s America, guns are like grains of sand.
 Maybe they’ll disappear, but let’s not be dumb.
-For now, you guys keep a close eye on each other, and K-mom in particular.
-Lacy and Ning are safe where they are.
+For now, you guys keep a close eye on each other, K-mom in particular.
+Lacy and Ning are safe where they are."

 Susan, “Go home and get thus guy dealt with.
 We can wait it out.
 If the Frolich woman gets the divorce and the money, there’s no point in trying to get Janah to say where she is.”